abdur-tech/CRUD-web-application-in-Flask/Readme.md

 Steps to install flask
 1) Open new terminal
-2) pip3 install flask
+2) And type "pip3 install flask"

 Steps to install pymysql
 1) Open new terminal
-2) pip3 install pymysql
+2)And type "pip3 install pymysql"

 After installing Required packages run the app.py file